aagopsow/aagopsow.github.io/_posts/2020-10-23-first-post.md

 day-to-day happenings in the world -- there is no shortage of such opinions already!

-Posts will appear regularly on Monday mornings starting November 2nd.
+Posts will appear regularly on Monday mornings.

 Enjoy!